 How Many Americans Have More than $50,000,000 or $100,000,000 In Net Worth?

-How you ever wondered that how many Americans have more than $50 or $100 million net worth?
+How have you ever wondered how many Americans have more than $50 or $100 million net worth?

 According to dqydj, out of 128.54 million households in the United States, around 97,287 have a net worth of over $50 million.
 And about 34,507 households have a net worth of 100 million or over– that’s 0.07% and 0.03% of the total households.